 Over $100

 Solis Lite Hotspot & Power Bank ($159.99) Navigation, translation, purchasing admission tickets, ordering food: it's increasingly crucial to have cell data when you travel, and this hotspot makes it simple and relatively affordable to use your cell phone abroad.
-On our Mediterranean cruise, we found it to be more reliable than e-sims (which we previously used when we traveled in Europe) and it's far cheaper than paying for an international plan from our cell phone provider.
+On our Mediterranean cruise and trip to Japan, we found it to be more reliable than e-sims (which we previously used when we traveled in Europe) and it's far cheaper than paying for an international plan from our cell phone provider.
 You can also use it as a power bank, which is a nice bonus.

 Further reading: Made in Minnesota Holiday Gift Guide